 4 different amazing women, who are all very unique and walking very different paths in life.
 Their common bonds include only that they are friends of mine and they all love Jesus.
 4 different celebrations, 4 completely different ways, and yet as each milestone was reflected on, one thing was repeated.
 To God is the glory, His timing is incredible.

 It felt necessary and important to celebrate each of these ladies.
 I think it is because I know the back story.
-At some point along each of these paths, I’ve been given the privilege of authentic relationship.
+At some point along each of these paths, I’ve been given the privilege of authentic relationships.
 I’ve seen the struggle.
 I’ve seen the frustrations, fears, and breaking points.
 I’ve also seen the renewed faith along the way.
 It is normal in struggles to question why.
 It’s normal to feel forgotten and to want to give up.
-In those times these woman sought support.
+In those times these women sought support.
 They expressed their frustrations, yet instead of stopping they looked to others for strength for a little while.
-They leaned on their family and friends, and at some point along the path I was able to offer a bit of encouragement or perspective that they needed to hear or simply commiserate with them for awhile.
+They leaned on their family and friends, and at some point, along the path I was able to offer a bit of encouragement or perspective that they needed to hear or simply commiserate with them for a while.

 It also felt good to celebrate these ladies and the beginning of new adventures.
 Life is full of new beginnings.
 There is something about a friend’s excitement that can make a new start feel real in a sense.
 It also felt good to celebrate these ladies personally.
 I have my own “why” question hanging out there, and my own path that includes those moments where I feel my faith slipping to the point where that next step forward seems impossible.
 Taking time out to genuinely celebrate other’s milestones allows me those reminders that there is hope someday my “why” will also be behind me.